fatimahelsayed/Toxic-Dodge-Game/README.md

 <h1>Toxic Dodge</h1>
-a mini game about a spaceship (the player) that is being attacked by rockets, and in order to survive, it has to dodge and avoid anything coming in its way
+a mini game about a spaceship (the player) that is being attacked by rockets, and in order to survive, it has to dodge and avoid anything coming in its way.
+As time passes, the difficulty to dodge the rockets increases until the spaceship eventually collides with one.

  I decided to use up my free time to expand my knowledge in **python, pygame**

 <h3 align="left">Connect with me:</h3>
 <p align="left">